Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Introduction

 These avoided crossings are a resonance-like phenomenon caused by changes in the propagation region, where modes of similar frequencies but differing spatial characteristics (p and g\:modes) interact as they traverse regions with sharp density gradients, such as at the convective core boundary.
 Instead of crossing, the modes couple and exchange characteristics.
 This interaction effectively increases the restoring force for the p\:mode-dominated oscillation, shifting its frequency upward to resemble that of a higher radial order mode, while also altering the spatial structure of the coupled mode \citep{JCD_introdsct_2000, aerts_book_2010}.
 Avoided crossings are the reason that our previous work only modelled stars up to one-third of their main sequence lifetime \citep{murphy_grid_2023}.

-To capture these complex pulsation behaviours -- the gradual decrease of p\:mode frequencies, the initial increase followed by the decrease in g\:mode frequencies, and the effects of avoided crossings -- we extended our simulations to cover the entire main sequence evolution as well as the post-main-sequence contraction phase.
+To capture these complex pulsation behaviours -- the gradual decrease of p-mode frequencies, the initial increase followed by the decrease in g-mode frequencies, and the effects of avoided crossings -- we computed our evolutionary tracks from the pre-main-sequence, across the full main sequence, and through to the end of the post–main-sequence contraction phase.

 \end{enumerate}

 This paper is the first in a series aimed at integrating our pulsation model grid into a neural network based inference framework that will also account for systematic modelling uncertainties.
 The paper is organized as follows: In Section~\ref{sec:methodology}, we describe the computational methods and the physical parameters used in constructing the model grid.
 Section~\ref{sec:gridanalysis} presents an analysis of our model grid, including the effects of rotation and age on pulsation frequencies.
 Finally, Section~\ref{sec:conclusions} discusses the implications of our findings for asteroseismology with \dsct stars, summarizes our conclusions, and outlines prospects for future work.